IamProject/IamValidator/README.md

 }
 ```

-`registerValidator` may be used to validate instances of a class and preserve them as is.
+`customTypes` may be used to validate instances of a class and preserve them as is.
 If no validator is specified,
 `'object'` validator is used by default.
 This leads to loss of some properties (like instance methods) as objects are
 mapped (no reference equality of input and output data).